-A silt fence is a temporary, linear sediment barrier of permeable fabric designed to intercept and slow the flow of sediment-laden sheet flow runoff.
-Silt fences allow sediment to settle from runoff before water leaves the construction site.
+Silt Fence is a temporary, linear sediment barrier of permeable fabric designed to intercept and slow the flow of sediment-laden sheet flow or shallow overland flow.
+Silt Fence allows sediment to settle from runoff before water leaves the construction site, it does not filter sediment from runoff.
 This item is described in Article 280.05 of the Illinois Tollway Supplemental Specifications.